JonnyBanana/The_Dancing_Man_Fonts/README.md

 </BR>

-The fonts are available in .ttf &amp; .otf format
+The fonts are available in the "Fonts" folder, and are in .ttf &amp; .otf format

 <br>